-- actively contribute towards improving the governance of the Council, participating in induction and training and sharing ideas for improvement with the Council. - help to identify good candidates for trusteeship at the Association and to appoint new trustees in accordance with agreed selection criteria. - accept that the maximum period that they may serve as trustees of the Association is 12 years or, if appropriate, two years after retiring as President whichever is the later unless the Council agrees a longer period.
+- Actively contribute towards improving the governance of the Council, participating in induction and mandatory trustee training and sharing ideas for improvement with the Council. - Accept that the maximum period that they may serve as trustees of the Association is 12 years or, if appropriate, two years after retiring as President whichever is the later unless the Council agrees a longer period.